cucumber/docs/content/cucumber/configuration.md

 1. `html_report`, with a list of command-line options that specify new output formats, and
 2. `bvt`, which executes all Features and Scenarios [tagged](/cucumber/#tags) with `@bvt`.

+{{% text "ruby" %}}
+Cucumber-Rails creates a `cucumber.yml` file in the project config directory containing a number of predefined profiles, one of which is the default profile.
+When Cucumber is run from the command line, it is usually necessary to provide both the directory name containing the root directory of the tree containing feature files and the directory name containing references to the necessary library files.
+In a typical project, `cucumber --require features features/some/path` will suffice.
+Repetitious usages can be added to user-defined profiles contained in the project's `cucumber.yml` file.
+{{% /text %}}

 ## Executing Profiles